VERONICA “RONI” LYNN GARRETT

 Veronica Garrett

-Upon achieving her certification through the NRC, Ms. Garrett accepted a position with the Wolf Creek Nuclear Operating Corporation in 1989.
-After 10 years of experience, she was promoted in 1999 to control room supervisor, a role she would hold for five years.
-From 2004 to 2011, she worked as a license instructor for the company, marking the beginning of her career shift toward instruction.
-After leaving the Wolf Creek Nuclear Operating Corporation in 2012, she became a professional instructor for Gilbert Consulting Services.
-Ms. Garrett then secured experience as a contract instructor for the Duke Energy Corporation and proceeded to rise to the position of nuclear operations license instructor, in which she excelled for eight years.
-In 2023, after working with NextEra Energy, Inc., and GSE Solutions, she started in her current position at STPNOC.
-Leveraging her decades of experience, Ms. Garrett trains operators of the nuclear power plant and helps NRC licensees maintain their licenses.
-Her responsibilities include, yet are not limited to, using a simulator to prepare trainees for different accident conditions and plant failure scenarios, in addition to creating and developing educational materials.
+Ms. Garrett worked from 2004 to 2011 as a license instructor for the Wolf Creek Nuclear Operating Corporation, marking the beginning of her career shift toward instruction.
+After leaving the company in 2011, she became a professional instructor for Gilbert Consulting Services.
+Ms. Garrett then secured experience as a contract instructor for the Duke Energy Corporation and proceeded to further her experience as a nuclear operations license instructor, in which she excelled for eight years.
+In 2023, after working with NextEra Energy, Inc., and GSE Solutions, again as a contractor, she started in her current position at STPNOC.
+Leveraging her decades of experience, Ms. Garrett trains operators of the nuclear power plant and helps NRC licensees obtain and licensed operators maintain their licenses.
+Her responsibilities include, but are not limited to, using a control room simulator to prepare trainees for different accident conditions and plant failure scenarios, in addition to creating and developing educational materials.

 Ms. Garrett has stayed current with developments and has contributed to her profession largely through her membership in U.S. Women in Nuclear, a nonprofit association of women who work in nuclear energy and technology fields across the country.
 During more than 20 years of operating a nuclear power plant, she worked rotating shifts and gradually changed her focus to instruction.
 To this end, Ms. Garrett considers earning her reactor operator license to be her most notable professional achievement.
 She also takes particular pride in having thrived for many years in the mostly male arena of nuclear reactor operation, due to her dedication, experience, and well-earned confidence in her abilities.